Chirag-ahir/SFC-Preparation/README.md

 With permission set groups, you can bundle permission sets together based on a job function.
 A permission set group includes all permissions in the permission sets.
 You can even include a permission set in more than one permission set group.

 What is Quote in CPQ?<br>
-A quote is a negotiated price given to the customer which is valid for specific time.
+A quote is a negotiated price given to the customer which is valid for specific period of time.
+Opportunities can contain multiple quotes and quotes are created from an opportunity and it's products.

 What is bundle in CPQ?<br>
 A collection of products that's sold together is called a bundle.